diogowernik/django-python-backend-holding-and-investments/README.md

     http://localhost:8000/admin/

+If you want to use sample data, change the name of fixtures.json.backup to 'sample_data.json' and run the following command:

+    python manage.py loaddata sample_data.json

+- admin login:
+  username: admin
+  password: adm12345678

+- user login (for the frontend app build in react):
+  username: portfolio@admin.com
+  password: folio123

 ## Features and Things to do

 This app is not ready, there are some features that are missing.
 And some features that are working.